Secrets For Smooth Travel As You Get Older

 Arrival

-Have transportation arranged for when you arrive unless you only require a quick taxi.
+Have transportation arranged for when you arrive unless you only require a quick or Uber.
 You may be tired from your travels so getting quickly to your destination is important.
 If at all possible arrange transportation to be there waiting for you.
-Know how far you have to go in order to reach your hotel or Airbnb.
+It might be considered a luxury, but if you research you will find that there are private taxi or car services in many countries that are well priced.
 Long lines for a rental car are not easy after a trip and require a lot of patience.
-A quick hint is some hotels will provide a shuttle and some hosts for Airbnb will pick you up.
+A quick hint is that some hotels will provide a shuttle, so check for that.

 Hotel vs Airbnb